-Advisors may grant a maximum of 12 s.h.
-Graduate Transfer Credit for previous graduate work if it has been approved by Graduate Admissions as graduate credit and will be less than 10 years old at the time the student graduates.
+With approval from the MSW director, a maximum of 12 s.h. of graduate transfer credit for previous graduate work if it has been approved by Graduate Admissions as graduate credit and will be less than 10 years old at the time the student graduates.
 The courses must be identified on student transcript and must be in an area that makes them suitable as required courses when applicable, or as an elective.
-At least one elective (minimum 2 s.h.) must be preparatory for the students' advanced practicum.
-Advisor indicates on Graduate Planning Sheet the number of hours to apply to MSW degree, and places in student file.
+At least one elective (minimum 2 s.h.) must be preparatory for the students' specialized practicum.
+The academic advisor or the MSW director indicates in student's Advising Summary the number of hours and which courses to apply to the MSW degree.